CtrlK

 Specificity

-Lists multiple specific concrete actions: 'listing/creating/updating/deleting docs, managing tables/rows/pages, triggering automations, and exploring doc structure.'
-These are clear, actionable capabilities.
+Lists multiple specific concrete actions: listing/creating/updating/deleting docs, managing tables/rows/pages, triggering automations, exploring doc structure.
+Also mentions specific requirements like CODA_API_TOKEN and behavioral constraints around delete and publishing operations.

 3 / 3